-On a given oriented knot diagram, the choice of under versus over-first can change the number of dancers needed.
+On a given oriented link diagram, the choice of under-first versus over-first can change the total number of dancers needed to traverse the entire diagram.
 The danceability index was first defined using the under-first rule to agree with Schaffer's original motivation \cite{ASS}.
 However, we prove that the induced danceability invariants for each rule are equal, so the choice of rule is irrelevant.
 Since our goal is to prove that the danceability index is equivalent to the bridge index, it is easier to work with the over-first version of the definition since bridges are arcs with overcrossings.

-\begin{defn} An \textbf{$n$-dance-under configuration} (resp. \textbf{$n$-dance-over configuration}) of an oriented knot diagram is $n$ initial points on the knot diagram so that conditions 1,2, and the respective third condition are satisfied.
+\begin{defn} An \textbf{$n$-dance-under configuration} (resp. \textbf{$n$-dance-over configuration}) of an oriented link diagram is $n$ initial points on the diagram so that conditions (1), (2), and the respective third condition are satisfied.

 \begin{enumerate} \item One dancer starts at each of the $n$ initial points, for a total of $n$ dancers.